AppImageCommunity/pkg2appimage/YML.md

 # About `.yml` files

-The `recipes/meta` directory in this repository contains `.yml` files.
-These are used by the `Recipe` to simplify the creation of AppImages, especially by using pre-built binaries from Debian packages, both to save time for creating and building an AppImage.
+The easiest way to build an AppImage is to write a `.yml` file.
+We developed a rather simple format that allows developers to write a `app.yml` file that describes how to build an AppImage for `app`, being able to reuse pre-built binaries, e.g. from Debian packages, both to save time for creating and building an AppImage.

-This document provides an introduction to the `.yml` files' purpose, their structure and a few examples that can be used with the existing `Recipe`.
+This document provides an introduction to the `.yml` files' purpose, their structure and a few examples describing how to use all the advanced features.

 ## Purpose of `.yml` files